Finerio-Connect/finerio-pfm-web-components/README.md

         npm install @qiskit/web-components

-4. Open the project path in the browser
+4. Open the src project path in the browser

+        finerio-pfm-web-components/src/index.html

 ## How to use